2020 Bay County Emerald Ash Borer (EAB) Treatment Injections

-Treatments for Emerald Ash Borer (EAB) will be done by direct injection of an insecticide into publicly owner ash trees in parks and along city streets between May 15, 2019 and June 30, 2019.
-Emerald Ash Borer treatment timing is dependent on the leaf development of the ash trees that will be treated.
+Treatments to protect publicly owned Ash trees from EAB will be done by direct injection of an insecticide between June 1, 2020 and June 30, 2020.
+EAB treatment timing is dependent on the leaf development of the ash trees that will be treated.
 The ash trees need to be actively transpiring or moving water through the tree to take up the insecticide.
-Treatment of each tree is estimated to take from half an hour up to three hours.
-The 2019 EAB Treatment Project will treat 1,071 ash trees and will take approximately four weeks.
+Treatment of each tree is estimated to take from 15 minutes up to two hours.
+The 2020 EAB Treatment Project will treat approximately 985 ash trees and will take up to three weeks to complete.
 These treatments will protect the trees from EAB for three (3) years.

 - Method of Application: Direct tree injection through one way ports that do not allow the insecticide to leak out of the tree.